backstage/backstage/docs/tooling/cli/02-build-system.md

 ### Backend Development

 The backend development setup does not use any bundling process.
-It runs a Node.js process directly, with only-the-fly transpilation from TypeScript to JavaScript.
+It runs a Node.js process directly, with on-the-fly transpilation from TypeScript to JavaScript.
 The transpilation is done with a custom transform based on [SWC](https://swc.rs/).